SinixND/roguelike/README.md

 | (DOUBLE) TAP | Interact / Wait         |

-## Maptypes:
-- Cellular Automata (dungeon)
-- Rogue-like (rooms and tunnels)
-- Square rooms grid
-- Extend side -> new room wall
-- Random border match
-- Quad tree ()

 ## Docker:
 [Install docker](https://itsfoss.com/install-docker-arch-linux/)

-## Concepts used in project
-- Generic Makefile (no cmake)
-- Support for linux / web (library: emscripten) / windows
-- Support for keyboard / mouse / touch
-- Texture/Sprite rendering (library: raylib)
-- Making of a simple ECS
-    - Research on SparseSet and Archetype
-- OOP/DOD
-    Lots of thoughts went into OOP vs DOD/POD design.
-    The basic takeaway was:
-    - loose coupling/dependencies via getters/setters/interfaces; more code, possible cost in performance and complexity;
-    - PODs for coupled design, but clear program
-    - default to: public and non-member/non-friend until specific action needed
-- AoS classes (for single objects) vs SoA (for multiple)
-- Made DenseMap(arbitrary id)/SparseSet(`size_t` id) for contiguous container with persistant id on erase
-- Static publisher-subscriber system to communicate between different program areas (only enums, no variables)
-- Shadowcast a FogOfWar layer over Tiles
-- Time-dependent / smooth movement
-- A* pathfinding
-- Procedural map generation

 # Implemented ToDo's
 - [x] Compile for linux & windows
 - [x] Render sprites/textures
-- [ ] Make ECS (removed for the overhead of getting (eg.) only Enemies)
 - [ ] Command pattern for rendering and layers (will not be implemented -> need to handle abiguous keys in SparseSet: potential duplicate positions for tiles in different layers)
 - [x] Refactor tilePosition to float position
 - [x] Implement render area (have been named panels)